Link Search Menu Expand Document

 It's possible, though difficult, for flying characters to carry other creatures.

-This generally requires an Athletics check, and the flying character is often restricted by the height they can gain and the distance they can fly before resting.
+Unless they have the Carrier trait this requires an Athletics or similar check, and they're often restricted by the height they can gain and the distance they can fly before resting.

-A flying character struck by an Aerial, Launch or otherwise powerful attack must make a Steady check or be knocked to the ground.
+A flying character struck by an Aerial or Launch, or otherwise smacked around by a powerful blow, must make a Steady check or be knocked to the ground.

 Handless

-If a character has a relevant specialisation for an action, ignore their Handless penalty; they're generally good enough at this that they can work around their shortcomings.
+If a character has a relevant specialisation for an action, ignore their Handless penalty; they're generally good enough at this kind of action that they can work around their shortcomings.

 Hover

-A hovering character sits slightly above ground level, floating in the air, and can even fly through the air for short bursts of time.
-They can make melee attacks against targets anywhere in battle, although these are not true Aerial attacks and can't force airborne targets to the ground.
+A hovering character sits slightly above ground level, floating in the air, and can even fly through the air for short bursts of time – though they can't gain nearly as much height as a character with Fly.

-Despite their hovering above the ground, melee attacks can still reach them just fine, though they're safe from Quake or Underfoot attacks.
+Despite their hovering above the ground, melee attacks can still reach hovering characters just fine.

 Immune